msucloudfellowship/msucloudfellowship.github.io/docs/references/index.md

 Azure Tips and Tricks : https://microsoft.github.io/AzureTipsAndTricks/

 Azure Portal "How to" series - focused on using the Azure portal to do several different things.
-Many do not apply to use (e.g. Azure Arc) but there are gems : https://youtube.com/playlist?list=PLLasX02E8BPBKgXP4oflOL29TtqTzwhxR
+Many do not apply to us (e.g. Azure Arc) but there are some very useful videos : https://youtube.com/playlist?list=PLLasX02E8BPBKgXP4oflOL29TtqTzwhxR

 ## Interface: Command Line